Remi-C/historical_geocoding/doc/database_schema_design_principles.md

  - Sources also have `default_spatial_precision`, which is in fact a dictionnary defining the spatial precision for the different type of objects in this source.
 For instance a source may contain building (precision 1 m) and road axis (precision 2 m)

 #### type_of_origin ####
-Each `geohistorical_object` in the database is in fact an interpretation of a real historical document.
+Each `geohistorical_object` in the database is in fact the result of an interpretation process of a real historical document.
 It is then essential to document the way this interpretation was made, that is the origin of the informatic data to be stored in the database.
 For instance, the interpretation may be the result of an automatic computing process, or may be the result of a specialised human.